aishahasmoh/UnetCardioMRI/README.md

 mkdir output
 ```
-To pre-process images in the dataset to generate 3 binary masks for each image:s
+To pre-process images in the dataset to generate 3 binary masks for each image:
 ```sh
 python pre_process.py
 ```